Corporate Tax Reform has been saved

 Foreign losses will be considered definitive when the Belgian company definitively terminates its activities carried out abroad through a foreign establishment, or no longer disposes of any assets abroad absent such establishment, without having obtained any deduction whatsoever for these losses in the EEA member state where the establishment or assets are located.

 A SAAR (specific anti-abuse rule) targets situations where the company restarts its activities in the EEA member state where the establishment or the assets were located, within a period of 3 years after the deduction of the definitive losses.
-The amount of the definitive foreign loss that has been deducted previously in Belgium will have to be recaptured and included in the taxable base for the taxable period during which the activities were started up again.
+The amount of the definitive foreign loss that has been deducted previously in Belgium must be recaptured and included in the taxable base for the taxable period during which the activities were started up again.

 A transitional rule exists for pre-2020 tax treaty losses.
 Foreign PE losses that were deducted in Belgium during a taxable period that started before 1/1/2020, have to be deducted from the profits benefiting from a treaty exemption or reduction, unless the taxpayer demonstrates that these losses have not been deducted from the foreign PE’s profits abroad.

 Belgian Establishment Definition

-The exception for “independent agents” will be thoroughly modified, in order to make it compliant with the new Art.
+The exception for “independent agents” has been thoroughly modified, in order to make it compliant with the new Art.
 5, §6 of the OECD Model Convention.
-Where currently an independent intermediary does not give rise to a Belgian establishment if he acts within the ordinary course of his business, such intermediary will under the new domestic definition nevertheless be constitutive of an establishment if he (almost) exclusively acts for one or more “closely related” enterprises.
+Where previously an independent intermediary does not give rise to a Belgian establishment if he acts within the ordinary course of his business, such intermediary is under the new domestic definition nevertheless constitutive of an establishment if he (almost) exclusively acts for one or more “closely related” enterprises.